tinymce/tinymce-docs/_includes/configuration/style-formats.md

 ## style_formats

 This option enables you to add more advanced style formats for text and other elements to the editor.
-The value of this option will be rendered as styles in the Formats dropdown.
+The value of this option will be rendered as styles in the `Formats` dropdown.

-The format of the option is very similar to the formats option the only difference is the title name that is used for presentation in the drop list.
+The format of the option is very similar to the formats option, the only difference is the title name that is used for presentation in the drop list.

+**Type:** `Array`

+**Example:**

 ```js
 tinymce.init({